ghcjs/ghcjs-base/README.md

 #### ArrayBuffer

-It is represented by `GHCJS.Buffer`.
+It is represented by `JavaScript.TypedArray.ArrayBuffer`.
+`GHCJS.Buffer` is an obsolete implementation of ArrayBuffer.

 TODO : Add more details.